 LICENSEES: apply for a TRADEMARK license

 In the mid-1980's, Michigan State established a licensing program to protect the use of its logos and insignias on commercial products.
 The program has been successful for both the University and its licensees and retail partners.
-To continue expanding the program, the University has appointed The Collegiate Licensing Company (CLC) to serve as its exclusive trademark licensing representative effective 7/1/2015.
+To continue expanding the program, the University has appointed IMG College Licensing (IMGCL), to serve as its exclusive trademark licensing representative effective 7/1/2015.

 New applicants are evaluated by the University Licensing Programs.
 Evaluation criteria include the following: product quality, market potential, ability to meet social compliance requirements, existence of current licensees offering a similar product, product liability exposure, licensing experience and appropriate fit with the university's image.

 Ready to Get Started?

 Costs associated with a standard trademark license include:

 - Advance: An annual advance payment against royalties for the following: $1000 apparel, $500 non-apparel items.

 - Royalties: the royalty rate is currently 12% of your selling price for most product categories.